DanielRuf/snyk-js-jquery-174006/README.md

-This repository contains the patches for [CVE-2019-11358 - Prototype Pollution vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-11358) which affects all jQuery versions prior 3.4.0.
+This repository contains the patches for [CVE-2019-11358 - prototype pollution vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-11358) which affects all jQuery versions prior 3.4.0.

 These patches were generated with `diff -u original patched > patchfile`.